JoseLlarena/Britfone/README.md

 * all UK counties
 * all London boroughs
 * all major UK towns
+* all European capitals
+* all US states
 * all common irregular plurals
 * all common irregular verbs